article by Greg Cutler for ArtsEarth

 The photo of the band in their van with the mountains in the distance says it all.

-The beautiful vintage album art by Jason Gardinier, is a perfect illustration of roads these artists travel and sing about; seeking freedom, independence, forging a new path in the world, and eventually coming home.
+The beautiful vintage album art by Jason Gardinier, is a perfect illustration of the roads these artists travel and sing about; seeking freedom, independence, forging a new path in the world, and eventually coming home.